 Acute attacks almost always start with severe pain in the abdomen but sometimes in the chest, back, or thighs, and are often accompanied by nausea, vomiting, and constipation.
 Heart rate and blood pressure are commonly increased.
 These symptoms and signs are all due to the effects of the disease on the nervous system.
-Confusion, convulsions, and muscular weakness, due to impairment of the nerves controlling the muscles, may lead to paralysis.
+Confusion, convulsions, and muscular weakness due to impairment of the nerves controlling the muscles may lead to paralysis.
 An acute attack usually lasts for days or weeks.
 Recovery from severe paralysis is generally slow.

 DNA analysis of the CPOX gene is performed by full gene sequencing of all exons (coding regions), 20-30 base pairs into the introns (including splice sites), and the promoter region.
 This methodology should identify >99% of mutations listed in the Human Gene Mutation Database as well as novel mutations.

-Shipping: Send at room temperature.
+Shipping: Ship at room temperature.

 Consent Form: Porphyria Genetic Testing Consent [PDF]